Michael Anderson Photography – Mounds View Senior Portrait Photographer

 As we mentioned in tip #1, great senior photos don’t happen by accident.
 But a little planning ahead does make it happen!

-#8.
+Tip #8.
 Hobbies, Interests & Props

 We love it when our seniors infuse their hobbies and interests into their senior photo sessions.
 Most of the time, it’s a statement about who you are and what’s important to you at this time in your life.

 These things often include sports, dance, cheer, music, pets, siblings, best friends, and even your car, truck, or motorcycle.
-Any of these are all great subjects to include as a part of your senior portraits.
+Any of these are great subjects to include as a part of your senior portraits.

 Very often, we will create something extra special using our Green Screen Portrait Technology to come up with a totally awesome senior photo composite.